 Download as Excel

 You can download the table in Excel format by clicking on the icon, right next to the table’s name.
-If you click on that icon, you will get an Excel download of that particular overview.

 Depending on the size of the overview, it may take some time to download the file.
 You can find the file in the Downloads folder of your computer.